Fylipp/talk/README.md

 Clone the repository and run `npm install` to install the dependencies.

 ## Usage
-Make sure you are in the project directory and run `node index.js` to start the server.
+Make sure you are in the project directory and run `npm start` to start the server.
 After it has started the server can be accessed at `localhost`.
-The web frontend uses port 80 (the HTTP default) and the websocket powering the communication uses port 8080.
-Both of the ports have to be availible for the server to work.
+The web frontend uses port 80 (or `process.env.PORT` if available).
+The websocket powering the communication is attached to the web server.